olafchuszno/olafchuszno/README.md

 🎉 Welcome to my GitHub profile! 🎉

-## I'm a passionate Full-Stack Developer based in Poland with 2 years of learning and over 500 hours of coding experience in JavaScript, TypeScript, ReactJS, Node.js, and more.
+## I'm a passionate Full-Stack Developer based in Poland with 2 years of learning with multiple front-end and back-end finished projects.
 Currently, I'm interning at Mate Academy where I design responsive web applications and write clean, maintainable code.

 🔧 My Tech Stack: